 Rovaniemi in Finnish Lapland is a real Arctic Circle holiday destination.
 The Arctic Circle border goes directly through the city's fantastic Santa Claus Holiday Park.

 Northern Lights experiences for life

-The most travellers come to visit the Arctic Nordic holiday resorts to witness to the spellbinding Northern Light astral show.
-Between September and March, you can find the most spectacular tours, which offers all kinds of activities in combination with Northern Light experiences.
-Read more about the Northern Light here.
+Most travellers visit the Arctic Nordic holiday resorts to witness the spellbinding Northern Light astral show.
+Between September and March, you can find the most spectacular tours, which offer all kinds of activities in combination with Northern Light experiences.

-This means the sun officially stays above the horizon for a full 24 hours.
-Arctic holiday destinations attract with all kinds of activities like jet skiing, fishing, horseback riding, swimming, hiking, river cruises, visiting husky and reindeer farms and a whole lot more nearly 24 hours a day.
-Pretty much anything you can do during the day, you can do in the night.
-Sleep?
-Do it later!
-Read more about the Midnight Sun here.
+It means the sun officially stays above the horizon for a total of 24 hours.
+Arctic holiday destinations attract all kinds of activities like jet skiing, fishing, horseback riding, swimming, hiking, river cruises, visiting husky and reindeer farms, and a lot more nearly 24 hours a day.
+Pretty much anything you can do during the day, you can do at night.

 The Arctic holiday destinations connected to the Nordic countries get more and more attainable.
-You will find nearly daily airline services to the popular Arctic cities like Kiruna, Tromsø and Rovaniemi.
-Destinations like Ilulissat in Greenland and regions like Svalbard are more difficult to reach, and the most guests to these destinations arrive by a managed tour by an agency.
+You will find nearly daily airline services to popular Arctic cities like Kiruna, Tromsø and Rovaniemi.
+Destinations like Ilulissat in Greenland and regions like Svalbard are more challenging to reach, and most guests to these destinations arrive by a managed tour by an agency.